eriklarsen4/CVSL/AnonEVandLA/AnonEVandLA.md

 ## Conclusions/Interpretations

--   Out of time.
-Approach felt redundant (repeated linear regressions with GAMs).
+-   I ran out of time.
+Upon reflection, repeating linear regressions/GAMs felt redundant.
     Other algorithms and workflows capable of more sensitive imputation (such as `k-Nearest Neighbors` off the top of my head) and estimation (simulations and sampling?) may have been more useful